devnnei/nneis-physics-engine/README.md

 # nnei's physics engine

-A small **2D soft physics demo** in Python using `pygame`, featuring a player and pushable blocks with different physics behaviors.
+A small **2D soft physics demo** in Python using pygame, featuring a player and pushable blocks with different physics behaviors.

 ## Features